-Spring Cleaning in North Carolina Kicks Off With Statewide Litter Sweep
+Spring Cleaning in North Carolina Kicks Off With Statewide Highway Litter Sweep

-More than 5,000 Adopt-A-Highway groups removed more than 2,700 tons of litter from nearly 10,000 miles of North Carolina roadways last year
+More than 5,000 Adopt-A-Highway groups removed close to one million pounds of litter from nearly 10,000 miles of North Carolina roadways last year

 Groups of volunteers from across North Carolina are donning safety vests and gloves as they prepare for some spring cleaning—outside.
-The NC Department of Transportation's (NCDOT) Adopt-A-Highway program kicks off its Spring Litter Sweep on April 15.
+The NC Department of Transportation's (NCDOT) Adopt-A-Highway program kicks off its two-week Spring Litter Sweep on April 14, 2018.

 It's not too late to sign up for the upcoming cleanup drive.
 Interested groups can contact the Litter Sweep Hotline at (800) 331-5864.

-Volunteers from local businesses, schools, nonprofits, and community groups work alongside NCDOT to help keep North Carolina's roadways clean throughout the year.
-Adopt-A-Highway groups are encouraged to participate in the biannual litter sweeps, which take place in the spring and fall, helping to increase cleanup and motivate the community to be good stewards of the environment.
+Volunteers from local businesses, schools, non-profits, and community groups work alongside NCDOT to help keep North Carolina's roadways clean throughout the year.
+Groups are encouraged to participate in the biannual litter sweeps which take place in the spring and fall, helping to increase cleanup statewide and motivate the community to be good stewards of the environment.

-Established in 1988, the Adopt-A-Highway Program helps decrease the amount of litter on the state's roadsides and improves environmental beauty, quality and safety.
+Now in its 30th year, the Adopt-A-Highway Program helps decrease the amount of litter on the state's roadsides and improves environmental beauty, quality, and safety.
 Roadsides are available for adoption in all 100 North Carolina counties.
 Groups commit to cleaning their designated roadways at least four times a year and NCDOT provides them with safety vests, gloves, and bags.